 Finally, we consider the combination of two approaches to capsule code distribution, demand-loading and capsule-carrying, to be convenient.
-Demand-loading is appropriate for the protocol code modules which must be available at the node throughout the session, and these modules are reused by sessions of different users of this specific protocol.
-Capsule-carrying is convenient for seldom used procedures or capsule types, in which the delay caused by demand-loading is not worth the saving in bandwidth and reusability.
-Although not explicitly addressed in the experiment, an example in RMANP is the code associated with session establishment and release.
-This code could be carried only in the capsules used for session establishment and release, not demand-loaded, because it is not required throughout the session.
+Demand-loading is appropriate for the protocol code modules which must be available at the node along all the session, and these modules are reused by sessions of different users of this specific protocol.
+Capsule-carrying is convenient for procedures or capsule types seldomly used, in which the delay caused by demand-loading is not worth the saving in bandwidth and reusability.
+Although not explicitly addressed in the experiment, an example in RMANP is the code associated to session establishment and release.
+This code could be carried only in the capsules used for session establishment and release, and not demand loaded, because it is not required along the session.